Why Kindness Matters: A Speech Therapist’s Perspective on Kindness & Mindfulness for Kids in NYC

 - Create a life inspired and driven by kindness.

-- Take a moment to pause, breathe and respond with kindness.
+- Take a moment to pause, breathe, and respond with kindness.

 I invite us all to pause and remember the strength and power of kindness.